 It’s best to water when the soil is dry down to about 1″ inch deep.
 Reduce watering in winter.

 Be very careful not to overwater any pothos.
 They can easily suffer root rot.

-Misting or placing the plant in higher humidity benefit your ‘NJoy’, and reduce how often it needs watering.
+Misting or placing the plant in higher humidity benefits your Pothos ‘NJoy’, and reduces how often it needs watering.

 ‘NJoy’ is a light feeder.
 A liquid balanced fertilizer once per month can work wonders for your Pothos.